marmelab/react-admin/docs/EditInDialogButton.md

 ## `mutationOptions`

-The `queryOptions` prop allows you to pass options to the `useMutation` hook.
+The `mutationOptions` prop allows you to pass options to the `useMutation` hook.

 This can be useful e.g. to pass [a custom `meta`](./Actions.md#meta-parameter) to the `dataProvider.update()` call.